kripi-png/AdvancedAppDev_reservation_backend/README.md

 1.2  Execute the `/src/main/resources/schema.sql` script to generate the necessary tables for the database.
   - This can be done in MySQL Workbench by selecting the folder icon in the SQL Editor view
-  - Alernatively, connect to the databse with MySQL Shell and run command `SOURCE ./path/to/schema.sql`
+  - Alternatively, connect to the database with MySQL Shell and run command `SOURCE ./path/to/schema.sql`
   - Both approaches may require dropping the tables (or the entire database) and then recreating the database before running the script.

 (1.3) Optionally, run the `/src/main/resources/init.sql` script to populate the database with mock data.